maheshsabnis/firstaksmicroservice/readme.md

-# build the doecker image based on the dockerfile
+# build the docker image based on the dockerfile
 docker build . -t firstappforaks:0.0.1

 # run the docker image